openmcp/Public_OpenMCP/README.md

 1. How to join Kubernetes Cluster to OpenMCP
 2. How to join GKE Cluster to OpenMCP
 3. How to join EKS Cluster to OpenMCP
+4. How to join AKS Cluster to OpenMCP

 --------------------------------------------------------------------------------------------
 ## 1. How to join Kubernetes Cluster to OpenMCP